 The Fashion Program builds on the College's strong liberal arts tradition with a curriculum designed to keep pace with the changing needs of the fashion industry.
-Students develop creative, technical, and business skills that position them for successful employment in design, manufacturing, retailing, or sales management.
+Students develop creative, technical, and business skills that position them for successful employment in design, manufacturing, retailing, product development, or sales management.
 Internships are an integral part of the learning experience in the Fashion Program, as is the increasing use of technology, including computer-aided design.

-The Fashion Program features a comprehensive curriculum leading to the Baccalaureate Degree of Professional Studies (BPS).
+The Fashion Program features a comprehensive curriculum leading to the Bachelor Degree of Professional Studies (BPS).
 Students may choose from two majors within the Program.
 The Fashion Design major trains students to create apparel for various markets considering creative, technical, and costing factors.
-Students develop skills in design, textiles, draping, and flat pattern making, garment construction, and computer-aided design.
+Students develop skills in design, textiles, draping and flat pattern making, garment construction, and computer-aided design.
 In their senior year, they design and execute an apparel collection under the guidance of a professional designer to be shown at the school's annual Silver Needle Fashion Show.
 The Fashion Merchandising major concentrates on the planning, procurement, and marketing aspects of the fashion business.
 Students learn to research target markets, analyze business results, and develop strategies that effectively meet the needs of consumers.
+In their senior year, Merchandising students create an in-depth business plan and comprehensive investors presentation.